Carolyn Davidson (graphic designer)

-Carolyn Davidson is a graphic designer best known for designing the Nike Swoosh logo.
+Carolyn Davidson (born 1943) is an American graphic designer best known for designing the Nike Swoosh logo.

 Early and current life

 Little is known about Davidson, who retired in 2000 and has not been found on public social media sites.
 She was last reported as spending her time quietly out of the spotlight, working on her personal interests after her fame and success relating to the Nike logo.

 Career

 Davidson designed the Swoosh in 1971 while a graphic design student at Portland State University in Portland, Oregon.
 She started as a journalism major but switched to design after taking a design course to "fill an empty elective."
 She attained a bachelor's in graphic design in 1971.
 Phil Knight, who was teaching an accounting class at the university, overheard Davidson say that she couldn't afford oil painting supplies and asked her to do some work for what was then Blue Ribbon Sports, Inc. (later Nike).
 Knight offered Davidson a job in creating charts and graphs for his meetings with Japanese footwear executives.
 Her success with this work led to Davidson designing posters, ads, and flyers for the company.
 In 1971, Knight and his co-founder needed a logo for a new line of running shoes they were getting ready to introduce.
 They asked Davidson to design a stripe (industry term for a shoe logo) that "had something to do with movement".

 Davidson worked on her ideas by drawing on a piece of tissue over a drawing of a shoe.
 She gave him five different designs, one of which was the Swoosh which resembles a wing and hints at Nike, the Greek goddess of victory.